algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/WeeklyReports/weeklyReport4.md

 ### Documents

 The technical specification continue to be written and is now at 30%.
-The QA wrote also other test cases to test for efficiently the code and the website behavior (35%).
+The QA wrote also other test cases to test more efficiently the code and the website behavior (35%).
 Finally, 2 questions were asked to the customer to know if what we are currently doing convinced him and to have more informations about the schemas.

 ### Website